Chinaman: Modern usage

 The term Chinaman is described as being offensive in most modern dictionaries and studies of usage.
 The New Fowler's Modern English Usage considers Chinaman to have a "derogatory edge", The Cambridge Guide to English Usage describes it as having "derogatory overtones", and Philip Herbst's reference work The Color of Words notes that it may be "taken as patronizing".
 This distinguishes it from similar ethnic names such as Englishman and Irishman, which are not used pejoratively.
 This also differs in vernacular as terms such as Englandman, Irelandman, and Chineseman (compounded) are not commonly used.

-In its original sense, Chinaman has been almost entirely absent from British English, particularly before 1965.
+In its original sense, Chinaman is now almost entirely absent from British English, with the word shifting from its former descriptive use to a more derogatory usage some time before 1965.
 However, chinaman (not capitalized) remained in use in an alternative sense to describe a left-arm unorthodox spin bowler in cricket, although the use of the term is declining due to the racial overtones associated with it.
 Most British dictionaries see the term Chinaman as old-fashioned, and this view is backed up by data from the British National Corpus.
 According to Merriam-Webster's Dictionary of English Usage, in American English Chinaman is most often used in a "knowing" way, either satirically or to evoke the word's historical connotations.
 It acknowledges, however, that there is still some usage that is completely innocent.
 In addition, Herbst notes in The Color of Words that despite Chinaman's negative connotations, its use is not usually intended as malicious.

-Controversy

-The use of the term Chinaman in public platforms and as names of geographical locations has been the occasion of several public controversies in recent times.